 What can we see on Palcoyo Mountain?

 Palcoyo is an amazing day hike in Cusco; you will be able to visit the Stone Forest and explore the 3 Rainbow Mountains separated by beautiful valleys.

 Pallay Punchu Mountain

-The newest colored Mountain is located in the Layo district at only 3 hours from Cusco.
-Pallay Punchu Mountains offers an amazing view to its visitors.
+The newest colored Mountain is located in the Layo district, only 3 hours from Cusco.
+Pallay Punchu Mountains offers a fantastic view to its visitors.

 Pallay Punchu Meaning:

 Pallay Punchu comes from a Quechua word that refers to the colored ponchos that locals used.